nilern/Kyy/_posts/2020-11-30-lexing-arithmetic.md

 ## Separating Tokenization Concern into Lexer

 Character-level grammars look noisy.
-What is much worse is that popular parsing techniques with a small lookahead like LL(1) (e.g. handwritten recursive descent) and (LA)LR(1) (e.g. YACC or [LALRPOP](http://lalrpop.github.io/lalrpop/)).
-So the parsing task is often split into two layers: tokenization AKA lexing, which splits the input into tokens (e.g. keywords, operators, constants, identifiers) and parsing proper, which parses the token stream to create more structured data like syntax trees.
+Far worse, they often cannot be parsed with popular parsing techniques with a small lookahead like LL(1) (e.g. handwritten recursive descent) and (LA)LR(1) (e.g. YACC or [LALRPOP](http://lalrpop.github.io/lalrpop/)).
+So the parsing task is often split into two layers: tokenization a.k.a. lexing, which splits the input into tokens (e.g. keywords, operators, constants, identifiers) and parsing "proper" which parses the token stream to create more structured data like syntax trees.

-Tokens don't usually contain nested structures so they can be described with regular grammars or regular expressions, which can be implemented very efficiently with stackless nondeterministic or even deterministic automata.
-Because a token contains much more information than a character the token stream can often be parsed with relatively weak parsing techniques.
-So the combination of regular expressions and e.g. LL(1) becomes considerably more powerful than either component.
+The division into lexing and parsing makes deterministic parsing techniques usable.
+Tokens can usually be defined with regular expressions which can be implemented very efficiently with finite state machines.
+Because a token contains much more information than a character the token stream can often be parsed with relatively weak parsing techniques like the deterministic LR and LL parsers.
+(LA)LR(1) can parse most sensible programming languages from a token stream and LL(1) served CPython for many years (as we will see in later posts, indentation sensitivity is mostly implemented in the lexer).

-Being able to use a deterministic parsing algorithm like LL(k) or (LA)LR(k) also has the benefit of ensuring that the programming language grammar is deterministic.
-In fact we do not have any better way to avoid grammar ambiguities.
+In language design a deterministic parsing algorithm like LL(k) or (LA)LR(k) also has the benefit of ensuring that the programming language grammar is deterministic.
+In fact it is one of the best known methods to avoid grammar ambiguities.
 Natural language is full of ambiguity, but an ambiguous programming language syntax would probably be unusable at best.
+But we don't need to worry about any of that when reimplementing an existing language.

 So we can split our arithmetic grammar into a token grammar